bahaistudies/health-science-journal/README.md

 Article pages will:
 * Show article details, including authors, abstract, funding, keywords, and references
 * Provide the article's citation in 10 different options for in-browser display or for export in RIS, Endnote, Bib, and CSL-JSON formats.
+* Embed article citation details in meta tags (Dublin Core and for Google Scholar) and COinS (for Zotero).
 * Allow for viewing for PDF and XML galleys using eLife lens
 * Display the Crossmark logo if crossmark_enabled is set to `true` in config.toml.